 For about four years prior to awakening, thanks to Frank Kinslow’s work, I had been experiencing my essence, Pure Awareness or EuStillness as Frank calls it, and what Eckhart Tolle calls Being.
 It is the experience of being home.
 It is beyond the mind and it is the feeling (used loosely) of nothing or no-thing and oneness at the same time, so I call it “nOne”.
 In the word “none” it has the word “one” in it (nOne) so it seems appropriate.
 I use nOne because it’s hard for the mind to form concepts, opinions, and judgements around that word as opposed to emotionally charged and loaded words like God.
 In any given moment there can be the experience of profound peace, love, and joy.
 Yet during that time I had resistance, unpleasant thoughts and judgements.
 I was still suffering.

 A month before awakening, I started reading A Course in Miracles book and it emphasized forgiveness as a way out of the reincarnation cycle.
 I kept getting more unhappy and depressed reading it.
 I wasn’t sure why.
 Maybe because forgiveness is a very challenging path and I’m not sure I can do that.
 Perhaps it simply wasn’t for me, especially since I always loved the phrase “Acceptance bypasses the need for forgiveness” by Emmanuelle.
 Forgiveness implies that you or another did something wrong.
 From a spiritual perspective there is no such thing as right and wrong, while from the human perspective there’s morales and laws that punish the wrongdoers.
 I started reading Gina Lake’s Radiance, Return to Essence, and The Jesus Trilogy books and I was loving them.
-I noticed a good change happening in me and after years of spiritual searching Gina Lake’s books were the final catalyst to my awakening.
+I noticed a good change happening in me and after years of spiritual searching, suffering and Gina Lake’s books were the final catalyst to my awakening.

 The truth has layers or different levels depending on the context one is speaking about.
 A truth that one can state is that we are human having a physical experience.
 Probably nobody will argue that isn’t true.
 From the shared experiences of people that have had a near death experience (NDE), we could state another truth that when you physically die, your soul leaves your body and goes to another place or dimension.
 You cannot convince people that have had NDE’s that is not the case.
 They know it to be true because they have had a profound experience of it.
 These are only a couple of levels of experiences.
 I’m all about experiencing things over something you read (especially religious text) or were told by another.